 Over the past few years, we have witnessed the Use of Ruby slowing down and slowly declining from the list of the top ten languages, from fifth place in 2014 to the tenth place in 2018.
 Comparatively, Python has maintained its spot as well as it shows an improvement in its Rankings moving from the 4th position in 2014 up to the 3rd position in 2015 where it maintained its rankings till the end of 2018.

 We can also check the job opportunities for these languages.
 Stack overflow returned twice as many results compared to Ruby.
 If you use LinkedIn, Python is leading by up to 20% over Ruby.
 Therefore if you want a skill set high in demand then you should go for Python as your preferred skill set.
 But if you prefer something niche with higher pay in the long run, then you should opt for Ruby.

 When the question is about Reusable code, publicly available and ready-to-use code is an important factor when deciding on a programming language.
-Python is used to call them as Modules and these are available via PyPI where you can search from over 150000 modules.
-Comparatively Reusable code in Ruby is called Gems and there are close to 150000 gems.
+Python is used to call them as Modules.
+These are available via PyPI where you can search from over 150000 modules.
+Reusable code in Ruby is called Gems.
+There are close to 150000 gems.
 But the most differentiation between these is the ability to filter them.
 PyPI allows filtering by categories like “development status” and this can be much more straightforward when manually comparing libraries and manually evaluating the code.